-Racers score Team Points based on the handicap they earn in their age, gender and discipline group.
-The maximum number of points possible is 10 and a minimum of one point is scored for slowly competing the course.
+Racers score NASTAR Team Points based on the handicap they earn in their age, gender and discipline group.
+The maximum number of points possible is 10 and a minimum of one point is scored for competing the course.

 The Handicap Chart provides younger racers, older racers and females with a better opportunity to score maximum points for their team.
 The first column shows the age group and the second column shows the minimum handicap needed to score maximum team points.
 For example, a 13 year-old girl needs to earn a handicap of 12.99 or better to score 10 points for her team.